 But that's by the way.
 The Word for this week in liberal-Democrat social media appears to be "normalize."
 Okay, I know that it was used during the campaign, but it looks like it's taking off as a way of trying to put limits on political discussion.
 If you point out continuities between Trump and Obama, Clinton, or the Bushes, you're "normalizing" Trump.

 Look, it's really too late to worry about that.
-I still feel like throwing up a bit in the back of my mouth when I remember that Trump is now the President of the United States.
+I still feel like throwing up a bit in the back of my mouth when I remember that Donald Trump is now the President of the United States.
 Even if his regime goes down in flames, even if he's impeached and removed from office (Hello, President Mike Pence! -- a thought which also makes me want to throw up) Trump will still be in the public record and in history books as an American President.
 But I remember feeling the same way when George W. Bush became President, and Ronald Reagan before him.

 And I'm annoyed when our gatekeeper media are unable to find "Trump voters interviewed" who were unhappy with the man.
 As Jim Naureckas tweeted, "46% voted for Trump.
 He's got 36% approval.
 If you don't find unhappy Trump voters, you're not looking hard enough."
 Or again, when the same media "express amazement that Republicans in Congress seem to accept Trump’s ideas—most of which are longstanding GOP policies."
 Something about writing "President Trump" evidently shuts down many journalists' and editors' critical faculties.
 He's POTUS, you have to respect him!
 You can't just go out and start screaming in the streets like a dirty hippie.

 Pointing out that much of what Trump is doing constitutes continuity with Obama, Bush, Bill Clinton and Reagan brings on accusations of trying to "normalize" him, and I'm not sure why.
 Of course it wouldn't do to recognize how many awful policies Obama, especially, could get away with without a peep of protest from most liberal Democrats, and often with celebration of his greatness.
 Even when Obama took those policies, such as endless war, the surveillance state, and erosion of civil liberties, from Bush, loyalists didn't just ignore the continuity, they denied it.
 So it follows that Trump's continuity with his predecessors must also be ignored and denied.
+It's in the interest of both his allies and his enemies to ignore it.

 I was thirty years old when Ronald Reagan became president, so I remember that period very well, and I see the similarities: in the way the Religious Right celebrated Reagan's advent as their Vindication; in Reagan's cabinet of crony capitalists and reactionary crazies; in his chest-thumping, bellicose foreign policy; in his record of hostility to social programs and Civil Rights legislation.
-(Clarence Thomas, for one example of a Reagan legacy that keeps on giving, was appointed to head the Equal Employment Opportunity Commission deliberately to undermine and bring it down.
-But there's also a resemblance in their shared media backgrounds -- Reagan's in Hollywood and TV, Trumps on TV -- their fondness for recreational lying, and gleefully provocative (but ostensibly playful) bigotry.
+(Clarence Thomas, one example of a Reagan legacy that keeps on giving, was appointed to head the Equal Employment Opportunity Commission deliberately to undermine and bring it down.
+But there's also a resemblance in their shared media backgrounds -- Reagan's in Hollywood and TV, Trump's on TV -- their fondness for recreational lying, and gleefully provocative (but ostensibly playful) bigotry.

 Jon Schwarz pointed this out at The Intercept, recounting some of Reagan's greatest hits.
 He recommended "the truly essential 1989 book The Clothes Have No Emperor by comedy writer Paul Slansky," which is available online at a really ugly web page, but it starts in 1980; I prefer to point to Mark Green and Gail McColl's There He Goes Again: Ronald Reagan's Reign of Error (Pantheon, 1983), which provides numerous examples of Reagan's all-American bullshit from the 1960s.
 That's important, because when Schwarz tweeted the article this weekend, the reactions were revealing.
 "Normalizing Trump" was the least of it.